State of Washington Classified Job Specification

 MEDICAL ASSISTANCE SPECIALIST 5

-Assists in developing program policy through attendance at medical staff meetings and conferences with various provider groups, legislative and Federal representatives; develops and maintains application of policy and pricing controls and provider eligibility in the computer system;
+Participates in developing program policy with medical provider groups, legislative and Federal representatives; develops and maintains application of policy, pricing controls and eligibility in the computer system;

-Interviews and hires applicants; initiates and directs in-service training programs for Medical Assistance Specialists; analyzes statistical reports;
+Makes decisions regarding staffing levels; interviews and hires applicants; initiates and directs training for Medical Assistance Specialists; evaluates performance and recommends placements and reassignments;

 Knowledge and Abilities

-Knowledge of: department, State and Federal rules and regulations, medical and dental terminology, anatomy and pharmaceuticals; principles of employee development, effective supervision and public relations; basic principles of administration, personnel management and organization; data processing.
+Knowledge of: complex state and federal medical assistance laws, rules, regulations and service programs, health plan benefits; medical and dental terminology, anatomy and pharmaceuticals; principles of employee development, effective supervision and public relations; principles of individual and group behavior, social behavior, social and economic conditions and their effect on individuals; principles of administration, personnel management and organization; effective supervisory skills.

-Ability to: plan, supervise and direct organization composed of related units; make valid decisions regarding complex medical billings, inquiries and policy matters; use tact and diplomacy in correspondence or direct contacts with professional medical personnel; establish and maintain effective relationships with physicians, hospitals and other authorized providers; conduct staff meetings, train and instruct others; evaluate performance and develop employee potential; convert state of Washington policies and procedures to the Medicaid Management Information System.
+Ability to: plan, supervise and direct organization composed of related units; make valid decisions regarding complex medical billings, inquiries and policy matters; use tact and diplomacy in correspondence or direct contacts with stakeholders; conduct staff meetings, train and instruct others; evaluate performance and develop employee potential; convert State of Washington policies and procedures to the Medicaid Management Information System and other programs’ systems.

 There may be instances where individual positions must have additional licenses or certification.
 It is the employer’s responsibility to ensure the appropriate licenses/certifications are obtained for each position.